-This article will touch on automotive fuels and how changes effect our vintage motorcycles.
+This article will touch on motor vehicle fuels and how changes effect our vintage motorcycles.

-Recent debates and publicity concerns surrounding the introduction and use of “Green Fuels”, has raised the question of the effects of these alcohol based fuels on the materials used in our components.
+Recent debates and publicity concerns surrounding the introduction and use of “Green Fuels”, has raised the question of the effects of these alcohol fuels on the materials used in our products.

 The use of ethyl alcohol mixed with petrol up to concentration of 10% (E10) has been common practice in the USA since the fuel crisis of the 1970’s.
-This blend is now regularly available in Australia and in limited supply throughout Europe.
-Higher levels of mixes, of 22% to 85% (E22 to E85) are used in Brazil and the latest trend has been for vehicle manufacturers to develop Flexible Fuel Vehicles (FFV’s).
+This blend is now available in Australia and increasing supply throughout Europe.
+Higher concentrations, of 22% to 85% (E22 to E85), are used in Brazil and the latest trend has been for vehicle manufacturers to develop Flexible Fuel Vehicles (FFV’s).

 These FFV’s and South American vehicles have all been specifically designed to accommodate the use of these high concentrations of ethanol.